Skip to content

 Food & Drink: 24 Questions That Split Friends

-Top-down split breakfast plate: pancakes with maple syrup and blueberries on left, sunny-side eggs with bacon and toast on right, with large 49 / 51 callout in the middle Figure 4: 49 versus 51.
-The pancake-vs-eggs frame nails the closest LearnClash split we have on file.
+Top-down split breakfast plate: pancakes with maple syrup and blueberries on the left, sunny-side eggs with bacon and toast on the right, with a near-even split callout in the middle Figure 4: Near dead even.
+The pancake-vs-eggs frame nails the closest split in the set.

 Duel me on food and cooking →

 53. Pineapple on pizza or no toppings tradition?
-LearnClash split: 41/59 no toppings tradition.
-Hawaiian holds a stubborn 41% minority.
+Tradition wins, but the Hawaiian camp holds a stubborn minority that won’t back down.

 54. Black coffee or coffee with sugar?